marco-c/mozilla-se-research-ideas-and-docs/Ideas.md

 ### mozregression - Bisection for the masses
 Study the effects of mozregression usage by Mozilla contributors.
 Does mozregression reduce the amount of time to fix a bug?

+### Evaluate SZZ with manually annotated Bugzilla information
+We have recently introduced a "Regressed By" field on Bugzilla, to specify what caused a given bug.
+SZZ results could be evaluated by using this data, and a study of what kinds of bug-introducing commits are missed could be done (maybe finding ways to improve SZZ to catch these other kinds of bug-introducing commits).

 ## Tools